 However, the flood does more than just demonstrate that God is willing to destroy his creation.
 It also demonstrates that God will save his people even as he is pouring out his judgment.
 God's salvation is for those who are counted righteous.
 Noah was counted righteous, therefore he was delivered (see Genesis 6:8-9).
 Lot was counted righteous, therefore he was delivered (see 2 Peter 2:7-9).
 The Israelites were counted as righteous, therefore they were delivered from Egypt.
-Jesus was counted righteous, therefore he was delivered from death.
-Baptism in water is a picture of the believer in the Lord Jesus being delivered from God's wrath and being raised to new life.
+Jesus was counted righteous, therefore he was delivered from Egypt.
+Jesus was counted righteous, therefore he was delivered from God's wrath and being raised to new life.